MileHacker Logo

 • Land Transport: Rental car or shuttle needed to reach the BWCAW gateway towns and entry points.

-• The BWCAW is a landlocked wilderness area accessible by vehicle to specific entry points.
+• The BWCAW is a landlocked wilderness area accessible by vehicle to specific points of entry.

-• The genuine "arrival" at the Boundary Waters begins once you launch your canoe at an entry point, moving from land-based travel to water-based wilderness exploration.
+• The authentic "arrival" at the Boundary Waters begins when you launch your canoe at an entry point, moving from land-based travel to water-based wilderness exploration.

 Departure Procedures

-Planning your departure holds similar weight to planning your arrival.
-This establishes a smooth shift from the wilderness back to modern conveniences and your journey home.
+Preparing to depart holds similar weight to planning your arrival.
+This establishes a smooth shift from remote nature back to modern conveniences and your journey home.

 Steps